 The chart below shows general product types and whether they are acceptable for composting at Green Mountain Compost.
-For a list of specific products we will accept (EXCLUDING utensils), please see the Cedar Grove Compost website.
+For a list of specific products we will accept, please see the Cedar Grove Compost website.

 The Cedar Grove website provides an extensive list of products approved at their facility in Washington State, which has a composting process similar to Green Mountain Compost’s.
 We’re grateful for the time and energy Cedar Grove has put into product testing.

 The Biodegradable Products Institute (BPI) has an online catalog of food service products it has certified as compostable in commercial facilities.
 Please be careful that the product you select is certified compostable.
 Some companies that make certified products also make other products that are not certified.